Beekeeping is nothing more than keeping a colony of bees in a hive and harvesting the honey that they produce. Sounds simple right? Well, not really…

 Some apiaries will ship to a private carrier, but most will ship with the U.S. Postal Service.
 You will usually need to go to the post office to pick up your package of bees, as many mail carriers prefer not to deliver live bees.

 The colonies, also known as a nucleus, are usually packaged in a special case designed just for honeybees.
 This is typically a wooden framed package with the screen covering the outside.
-These special packages are designed to allow air to circulate around the traveling bees.
+These special packages are designed to allow air to circulate around the travelling bees.

 It’s not uncommon for a few of the bees to die during transportation.
 However, if there are more than a few dead bees in the bottom of the package, you should contact the apiary that you purchased them from, and request a new nucleus of bees to replace the dead bees.
 Most reputable apiaries will replace a colony that didn’t survive shipment – although most packages of honey bees survive shipment just fine though.